-- (1) Main Side. (seven boxes) Mess Hall-WC100; Mess Hall-128; Mess Hall HP-227; Mess Hall-FC-303; Mess Hall-411; Mess Hall FC420; and Mess Hall-521. - (2) Camp Johnson-Unit #1. (two boxes) MCX M-19; and Mess Hall M-455 - (3) Camp Geiger-Unit #2. (two boxes) Mess Hall G-640, MCX TC-827 - (4) Camp Devil Dog. (one box) Adjacent Bldg 1827 - (5) Courthouse Bay-Unit #4. (one box) Mess Hall -125 - (6) Stone Bay. (one box) Mess Hall Bldg RR-135 - (7) Naval Hospital. (one box) Post Office NH-100 room E123 - b.
+- (3) Camp Geiger-Unit #2. (two boxes) Mess Hall G-640, MCX TC-827 - (4) Camp Devil Dog. (one box) Adjacent Bldg 1827 - (5) Courthouse Bay-Unit #4. (one box) Mess Hall -125 - (6) Stone Bay. (one box) Mess Hall Bldg RR-135 - (7) Naval Hospital. (one box) Post Office NH-100 room E123 - b.
 Installation of mail collection boxes aboard MCB CAMLEJ by any command or activity is prohibited.
 The CPO and the USPS will not accept responsibility for mail deposited in unauthorized mail collection boxes.
-Depositing United Parcel Service, Federal Express, and Deutsche Post correspondence or packages in collection box is not authorized. - 4.
+Depositing United Parcel Service, Federal Express, and Deutsche Post correspondence or packages in collection box is not authorized.
+Also any mail over 13oz shall not be deposited into a USPS collection box.
+Such mail will be returned to sender.
+Any mail over 13 ounces must be accepted at a USPS/Military Post Office by a clerk. - 4.
 Security of MPO.
-The area commander, in coordination with the Consolidated Postal Officer, is responsible for providing adequate security against unauthorized entry of the MPO in their jurisdiction.
+The area commander, in coordination with the CPO, is responsible for providing adequate security against unauthorized entry of the MPO in their jurisdiction.
 Precautions shall be taken to prevent access through lowered ceilings.
 Windows of the post office will be protected by a heavy wire mesh or bars.
 Field safes provided for safeguarding of registered mail, stamp stock, money order forms, and currency shall be anchored securely to the floor or wall of the building which houses the post office.
 At no time will area commanders or their representatives maintain or have access to keys to post offices in their areas.